EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: Underlying data for all figures (where applicable) is made available
 Category: Gold
-Description: During the downstream analysis multiple figures commplements the final results of the manuscript.
-We recommend to make all figures available (where applicable) as supplementary information of the manuscript or as part of the dataset (e.g. Quality control reports).
+Description: During the downstream analysis multiple figures complement the final results of the manuscript.
+We recommend to make the underlying data of all figures available (where applicable) as supplementary information of the manuscript or as part of the dataset.
+Ideally, the code to create these figures should be made available as well (for example using [Jupyter notebooks](https://jupyter.org)).
 Fields: all